The Level 5 Diploma in Leadership and Management for Residential Childcare: What Registered Managers Need to Know

 At a Glance

-The Level 5 Diploma in Leadership and Management for Residential Childcare is the vocational qualification every registered manager of a children's home in England must hold or be actively working towards, per Regulation 28 of the Children's Homes (England) Regulations 2015 and the DfE statutory guidance.
-Candidates must enrol with a recognised awarding body within 6 months of appointment and complete within 3 years, with assessment based on workplace evidence across mandatory units covering leadership, safeguarding, regulatory compliance, and working with children.
-The Diploma is a non-substitutable requirement alongside the separate 2-year residential childcare experience rule — Ofsted treats them as independent pillars that both must be satisfied before registration is granted.
+The Level 5 Diploma in Leadership and Management for Residential Childcare is the vocational qualification every children's home registered manager in England must hold or be working towards, under Regulation 28 of the Children's Homes (England) Regulations 2015.
+Candidates must enrol within 6 months of appointment and complete within 3 years.
+Ofsted treats the Diploma and the 2-year experience rule as non-substitutable pillars.

 In-depth guide to the Level 5 Diploma required of registered managers — module structure, duration, alternative qualifications, and transitional pathways for candidates still working towards the qualification.